 >> Read more: Day Trading Strategies For Every Trader in 2022

 You first determine the timeframe that you should focus on.
-A multiple time frames trading is simply the process of looking at the same pair and the same price but on different timeframes.
+A trading across several time intervals is simply the process of looking at the same pair and the same price but on different timeframes.

 A pair exists on several timeframes – daily, hourly, 15 minutes, or even 1 minute.
 As you use the chart, you will notice that there are different timeframes being offered.

 The current chart above is the “1 day” or daily timeframe.
 When you click on “1 hour”, it will show a 1-hour chart, similar to a 1 week, 1-month, etc chart.
 Charting apps offer multiple timeframes because there are different market participants in the market.
 This means that different forex traders can have different opinions on how a pair trades and both can be completely correct.

 Let’s say you notice a potential EUR/USD currency pair and want to trade them.
 First, you can look at its 4-hour chart to determine the overall trend and realize that it is in an uptrend.
 This shows that you should look for buy signals.